realityinspector/flutterbye-one/CHANGE-ROUND.md

 - Updated all import paths across the codebase.
 - Added backwards compatibility for CommonJS.

+✅ Frontend imports the Zod types directly.
+- Created TypeScript versions of key hooks (useAuth, useLeads, useCalls).
+- Created TypeScript versions of core components (LeadCard, CallItem).
+- Created TypeScript version of HomeScreen with proper typing.
+- Added tsconfig.json for TypeScript support.
+- Components now import Zod types directly from shared schema files.

 ## To Be Implemented

-1. Frontend imports the Zod types directly.
-   - Enable zero manual DTOs, compile-time safety, and no dual-schema drift.

 2. Cut scope to a "walking slice."
    - Keep only auth, lead list, lead detail, call log, and call-create screens.